-Each porcelain crown we provide is custom-fit to each patient.
+Each porcelain crown we provide at our Charlotte, NC dental office is custom-fit to each patient.
 We believe that no two patients have the same smile.
 That’s why we provide personal dental treatment plans that give you results that last a lifetime.
-Keep reading to learn about the process, and how to restore the structural integrity of your tooth with a crown today.
+Keep reading to see how you can restore the strength of your tooth using a crown.

-Dental Crowns Treatment in Charlotte, NC
+Dental Crown Treatment in Charlotte, NC

-Next, Dr. Reece will take digital impressions of your mouth to get exact measurements.
+- Impressions: Next, Dr. Reece will take digital impressions of your mouth to get exact measurements.
 He may place a temporary crown on the tooth before you leave our cosmetic dentistry so that you can still use it.
 Dr. Reece will send the measurements to our dental lab while you wait for the fitting phase of the plan.
-There they will create the new dental crown.
-Once we receive the new crown, our dental team will call you back in to the office.
+There, the lab will create the new dental crown.

+- Final Crown: Once we receive the new crown, our dental team will call you back in to the office.
 Next, we will remove the temporary crown and place the new crown on the prepared tooth.

 Dental Crown FAQs